Mahi-4/Q.Cafe/README.md

 Welcome to the Q.cafe Website project!
 This project is a simple, beautifully designed website for a coffee shop, showcasing its menu and services provided.

 Live Demo
-You can view the live version of the website here:
+You can view the live version of the website here:<br/>
-<i src="q-cafe.netlify.app">Q.cafe - Sipp, Relax, Refresh!!</i>
+<i src="https://q-cafe.netlify.app/">Q.cafe - Sipp, Relax, Refresh!!</i>

 Project Overview
 This website serves as an online presence for a coffee shop, offering customers a user-friendly interface to explore the shop’s offerings and contact information.
 The features include: